Gnurfos/transvoxel_rs/README.md

 Currently, it is not possible to "flip" a transition face status on a block, without re-extracting a new mesh for the block.
 Which means changing the resolution for one block can cascade through constraints to re-generating a few other blocks as well

 ## Basic usage
+Either try calling one of the functions in [extraction], or follow the example below:
 ```rust
 // The first thing you need is a density provider.
 You can implement a ScalarField for that
 // but a simpler way, if you are just experimenting, is to use a function: